-If you are arriving during active Sesshin hours (4:45am-9pm) please park your car and come join us in the house.
+If you are arriving during active Sesshin hours (4:45am-9pm) please park your car and join us.
 Please bring only your supplies to sit and eat at this time.
-You may return to your car to carry your sleeping or other gear during a rest practice period.
+You may return to your car for other belongings during a rest practice period.
 Please be aware that practitioners are honoring a veil of silence.
 Be mindful of your actions, and come into the practice area even if we are in the middle of an activity.